Feds Seek Public Comment on Grizzly Reintroduction Proposals for North Cascades

 “It’s really because of actions of people that the bears aren’t currently in the ecosystem,” Froschauer said.

-The two agencies have outlined four options: one proposes no action, the others aim to reintroduce a maximum of 200 bears with timelines varying from 25 to 100 years.
+The two agencies have outlined four options: one proposes no action, the others aim to reintroduce up to 200 bears with timelines varying from 25 to 100 years.

-Note: Editor's note: this story was updated and corrected after initial publication and broadcast.